facebook/react-native-website/docs/security.md

 Deep links are not secure and you should never send any sensitive information in them.

 The reason deep links are not secure is because there is no centralized method of registering URL schemes.
-As an application developer, you can use almost any url scheme you choose simply by [configuring it in XCode](https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app) for iOS or [adding an intent on Android](https://developer.android.com/training/app-links/deep-linking).
+As an application developer, you can use almost any url scheme you choose by [configuring it in XCode](https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app) for iOS or [adding an intent on Android](https://developer.android.com/training/app-links/deep-linking).

 There is nothing stopping a malicious application from hijacking your deep link by also registering to the same scheme and then obtaining access to the data your link contains.
 Sending something like `app://products/1` is not harmful, but sending tokens is a security concern.